cobriant/tidy_econ/README.md

 Here are some areas of weakness: contributions here would be profoundly appreciated.

-- As mentioned before, how do you use TA's to support a class larger than 30?
+- As mentioned before, how do you use TAs to support a class larger than 30?
 - Transform the workbook from casual lecture notes into a professional-feeling, super clear textbook (inspiration from [Patrick Henry Winston](https://www.youtube.com/watch?v=Unzc731iCUY)).
   - Start each chapter with an empowerment promise: "by the end of this chapter, you will be able to do XXX."
 Also include a slogan, symbol, and story:
   - For each chapter, identify a slogan: "the key to understanding this topic is XXX".
   - For each chapter, create a symbol: a visual way to remember the concept.
   - For each chapter, include a story: who developed these ideas and how?
 Why did they decide to work on the problem?
 The details really sell it!
 - I'm conflicted about the videos I've included.
 I think videos can be really useful, but I don't think I'm very good at making them.
 And it's incredibly time consuming!
 My thinking is that material should be presented to maximize clarity: if it's a story, write it in a paragraph so you can get the words right.
 If it's a complicated math proof, write it in LaTeX.
 If it's an example that you want students to try for themselves, that's where a video can come in handy: emphasize that they should pause the video to give it a shot, or even better, embed a quiz in the video so they have to pause and try it themselves.
+In any case, I think the videos could be redone.
 - Chapter 7 on Time Series is too dense.
 Break this up into two chapters.
 - Koan 12 may be too confusing: I think this needs a rewrite.
 - Automatic grading for the koans: they have tests, but the tests can be a little fragile.
 A more robust way to automatically grade the koans would save you a lot of time while teaching the course.